Richard-Gemmell/teensy4_i2c/documentation/i2c_design/i2c_timing_registers.md

 ## t<sub>high</sub>
 I've found it impossible to relate the master config directly to t<sub>high</sub>.
-Testing with the built in 100kΩ, 47kΩ and 22kΩ pull up resistors shows:-
+Testing with the builtin 100kΩ, 47kΩ and 22kΩ pull up resistors shows:-
 * t<sub>high</sub> is affected by:
   * CLKHI - as expected
   * PRESCALE - as expected